-- States department of agriculture natural resources conservation service, the state office of planning, and other groups as necessary. - (2) Each county, through its planning department, has utilized an inclusive process for public involvement in the identification of potential lands and the development of maps of lands to be recommended as important agricultural lands, including a series of public meetings throughout the identification and mapping process. - (3) The county has taken notice of those lands already designated important agricultural lands by the commission. - (4) Upon identification of potential lands to be recommended to the county council as potential important agricultural lands, each county has taken reasonable action to notify each owner of those lands by mail or posted notice on the affected lands to inform them of the potential designation of their lands. - (5) Evidence that the important agricultural lands mapping relates to, supports, and is consistent with the: - (A) Standards and criteria set forth in section 205-44, HRS, and this subchapter have been met; - (B) County's adopted land use plans, as applied to both the identification and exclusion of important agricultural lands from such designation; - (C) Comments received from government agencies and others identified in section 205-47(b), HRS; - (D) Viability of existing agribusinesses; - (E) Representations or position statements of the owners whose lands are subject to the potential designation; and - (F) Any other relevant information. - (6) The important agricultural lands maps have been adopted by the county council, by resolution. - (c) A submission by a county under this section shall not be deemed complete unless all of the evidence set forth in section 15-15-125 (b) has been transmitted and accepted by the commission.
+- (4) Upon identification of potential lands to be recommended to the county council as potential important agricultural lands, the counties has taken reasonable action to notify each owner of those lands by mail or posted notice on the affected lands to inform them of the potential designation of their lands. - (5) Evidence that the important agricultural lands mapping relates to, supports, and is consistent with the: - (a) Standards and criteria set forth in section 205-44 HRS and this subchapter have been met; - (b) County's adopted land use plans, as applied to both the identification and exclusion of important agricultural lands from such designation; - (c) Comments received from government agencies and others identified in Section 205-47(b) HRS; - (d) Viability of existing agribusinesses; - (e) Representations or position statements of the owners whose lands are subject to the potential designation; and - (f) Any other relevant information. - (6) The important agricultural lands maps have been adopted by the county council, by resolution. - (c) A submission by a county under this section shall not be deemed complete unless all of the evidence set forth in section 125(b) has been transmitted and accepted by the Commission. - (d) Any hearing under this section shall adhere to the procedures set forth in this subchapter and subchapters 5 and 1 of these rules, and shall be conducted as a rulemaking proceeding in accordance with section 15-151-109 herein and held in the relevant county. - (e) The Commission may, under this section: - (1) Remand the matter back to the county for further review or clarification;

+(2) Adopt the recommendations of the County in its entirety after receipt of the complete record from the county pursuant to section 15-15-125 herein, and designate lands in such county as important agricultural lands.

+; or

-- (d) Any hearing under this section shall adhere to the procedures set forth in this subchapter and subchapters 1 and 5, and shall be conducted as a rulemaking proceeding in accordance with section 15-15-109 and held in the relevant county. - (e) The commission may, under this section: - (1) Remand the matter back to the county for further review or clarification; - (2) Adopt the recommendations of the county in its entirety after receipt of the complete record from the county pursuant to section 15-15-126, and designate lands in such county as important agricultural lands; or - (3) Based on evidence presented, amend or revise the county recommendation and proposal to exclude, or include, certain lands from designation as important agricultural lands. - (f) The county shall serve a file-stamped copy of the county report and maps submitted pursuant to a petition under this section on the state department of agriculture and the state office of planning within one business day of filing with the commission.
-The state office of planning and state department of agriculture shall review the county submittal pursuant to section 205-48, HRS, and provide comments to the commission within forty-five days of the county filing being deemed complete. - (g) Approval of maps and a designation of important agricultural lands under this section shall require the affirmative vote of two-thirds of the commission.
-[Eff and comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$\$205-47, 205-48, 205-49)
+- (3) Based on evidence presented, amend or revise the county recommendation and proposal to exclude, or include, certain lands from designation as Important Agricultural Lands. - (f) The County shall serve a file stamped copy of the county report and maps submitted pursuant to a this section the petition under on Hawaii Department of Agriculture and the Office Planning within one business day of filing with the Commission.
+The Office of Planning and Department of Agriculture shall review the county submittal pursuant to Section 205-48 HRS and provide comments to the Land Use Commission within the 45 days of county filing being deemed complete. - (g)Approval of maps and a designation of important agricultural lands under this section shall require the affirmative vote of two thirds of the commission.